mynaparrot/plugNmeet-recorder/README.md

 5) Change `plugNmeet_info` with correct information.

-6) It's possible to install `plugNmeet-recorder` in multiple server. `plugNmeet-server` will choose appropriate one based on availability.
+6) It's possible to install `plugNmeet-recorder` in multiple server. `plugNmeet-server` will choose the appropriate one based on availability.
 In that case change value of `id` inside `config.yaml` file.
 Make sure that value is unique,
    example: `node_01`, `node_02` ...
 You can also set the value of `max_limit` based on the server's capacity.